lfarroco/verbo-lang/README.md

 port with the todo item name as a parameter.
 ```

-The definitions don't need to be in English (check the exemple under `test/todo-pt-br/`).
+The language is not restricted to English (see the example under test/todo-pt-br/).

-When we compile the above specifications, the generated looks like this (generated with the local model 7B codegemma):
+When compiled, the specifications generate code like this (using the local 7B codegemma model):

 ```typescript